-Rule 3.
-Appeal - How Taken2(a)Filing the Notice of Appeal2(b)Joint or Consolidated Appeals3(c)Contents of the Notice of Appeal3(d)Serving the Notice of Appeal3(e)Payment of Fees4

-Rule 3-1.
-Docketing Statement; Response; Notice of Appearance; Noticeof Potential Conflicts4(a)Docketing Statement(b)Opposing Parties Must Respond or File Appearance(c)Notice of Potential Conflicts55

-Rule 4.
-Appeals: When Taken6(a)Appeal in a Civil Case(b)Appeal in a Criminal Case(c)Appeal by an Inmate Confined in an Institution(d)Mistaken Filing in this Court

-Rule 4-1.
-Counsel in Criminal Appeals10

-(a) Continuity of Representation on Appeal10

-Rule 5. (a) Continuity of Representation on Appeal10 [Reserved]10

-Rule 5.
-Rule 6.

-[Reserved]10

-Rule 6.
-[Reserved]10 [Reserved]

-Rule 10.
-The Record on Appeal12

-(a) Composition of the Record on Appeal12

-(b) The Transcript of Proceedings

-(c) Statement of the Evidence When the Proceedings Were

-Not Recorded or When a Transcript Is Unavailable 13

-(d) Agreed Statement as the Record on Appeal13

-(e) Correction or Modification of the Record13

-Rule 11.
-Assembling the Record14

-(a) Appellant's Duty

-(b) [Reserved]

-(c) Retention of Record in the Superior Court for Use in

-Preparing the Appeal; Certification of Record

-Rule 11-1.
-Transcripts

-(a) General

-(b) Requesting and Preparing the Audio Transcript

-(c) Preparation of the Certified Transcript for Appointed

-Counsel

-(d) Preparation of the Certified Transcript for Pro Se,

-Retained Counsel, or Government Counsel

-Dula 12 ,

-Rule 12.
-Docketing the Appeal; Filing a Representation Statement 18

-(a) Docketing the Appeal

-(b) Filing a Representation Statement

-(c) Substitution of Attorneys and Notice of Substitution .
-18

-ARTICLE III.
-CERTIFIED QUESTIONS

-Rule 13.
-Certified Questions: From Federal Court

-Kult 13. (a) When Appropriate

-(b) How Brought

-(c) Procedure in This Court

-(d) Costs

-(e) Certification

-Rule 14.
-Certified Questions: From Commonwealth Officials

-(a) When Appropriate

-(b) How Brought

-(c) Procedure in This Court21

-W DEVIEW OF ENEODCENCENCE OF AN OPDED OF AN

-VIV.
-REVIEW OR ENFORCEMENT OF AN ORDER OF AN

-A DMINISTRATIVE AGENCY, BOARD, OR OFFICER

-Rule 15.
+Introducti Introduction1 Article I. Article I. Applicability of Rules1 Rule 1.
+Scope of Rules; Title Rule 1-1.
+Authority; Forms; Definitions1(a) Authority1(b) Forms1(c) Definitions2 Rule 2.
+Suspension of Rules2 Article II.
+Appeals From Judgments and Orders of the Superior Court Rule 3.
+Appeal-How Taken3(a) Filing the Notice of Appeal.3(b) Joint or Consolidated Appeals.3(c) Contents of the Notice of Appeal.3(d) Serving the Notice of Appeal.4(e) Payment of Fees.4 Rule 3-1.
+Docketing Statement; Response; Notice of Appearance;Notice of Potential Conflicts(a) Docketing Statement(b) Opposing Parties Must Respond or File Appearance(c) Notice of Potential Conflicts5 Rule 4.
+Appeals-When Taken6(a) Appeal in a Civil Case.6(b) Appeal in a Criminal Case.8(c) Appeal by an Inmate Confined in an Institution.9(d) Mistaken Filing in this Court.10 Rule 4-1.
+Counsel in Criminal Appeals Rule 5.
+[Reserved]10 Rule 6.
+[Reserved]10 Rule 7.
+Bond for Costs on Appeal in Civil Cases10 Rule 8.
+Stay or Injunction Pending Appeal Rule 9.
+Review of Superior Court Order of Release or Detentionin Criminal Cases12(a) Release Before Judgment of Conviction.12

+(b) Release After Judgment of Conviction Rule 10.
+The Record on Appeal13(a) Composition of the Record on Appeal.13(b) The Transcript of Proceedings.13(c) Statement of the Evidence When the Proceedings Were Not Recorded or When a Transcript Is Unavailable.13 (d) Agreed Statement as the Record on Appeal13(e) Correction or Modification of the Record13 Rule 11.
+Assembling the Record14(a) Appellant's Duty14(b) [Reserved]14(c) Retention of Record in the Superior Court for Use in Preparing the Appeal; Certification of Record.14(d) [Reserved]14(e) [Reserved]14(f) [Reserved]14(g) [Reserved]14 Rule 11-1.
+Transcripts 15 (a) General 15 (b) Requesting and Preparing the Audio Transcript.
+16 (c) Preparation of the Certified Transcript for Appointed Counsel.
+17 (d) Preparation of the Certified Transcript for Pro Se, 17 Rule 12.
+Retained Counsel, or Government Counsel17 Docketing the Appeal; Filing a Representation Statement; Substitution of Attorneys18(a) Docketing the Appeal18(b) Filing a Representation Statement.18(c) Substitution of Attorneys and Notice of Substitution18 [Reserved]18 Certified Questions Rule 13.
+Certified Questions: From Federal Court Rule 14.
+Certified Legal Questions: From Commonwealth OfficialsOfficials20(a) When Appropriate.20(b) How Brought.
+The parties must prepare a Petition and file it with this Court.20(c) Procedure in This Court.21 Article IV.
+[Reserved]21 Rule 15.
 [Reserved]21

-Rule 16.
-[Reserved]21

-Rule 17.
-[Reserved]21

-Rule 18.
-[Reserved]22